AbhilashBinkam/tech-stack-theory/README.md

 	   2) "SLOTS"

 ## what is PSYNC?
-It is an internal command that is used when REDIS replias are subscribing to a master. but the PSYNC operation doesn't happen that often.
+PSYNC is an internal command that is used when REDIS replias are subscribing to a master. but the PSYNC operation doesn't happen that often.

 ## what is CLUSTER SLOTS?